Ohio Wesleyan University: Traditions

 The campus used to host two major musical events, Unity through Music and Springfest.
-Unity through Music occurred once a year in the fall semester, and covered various musical styles in a carnival atmosphere, during the day; while, during the evening, a huge dance is held in the Hamilton-Williams Campus Center.
+Unity through Music occurred once a year in the fall semester, and covered various musical styles in a carnival atmosphere, during the day; during the evening, a huge dance is held in the Hamilton-Williams Campus Center.
 Springfest, the second musical event, proceeded in mid-April and had featured well-known music groups such as Counting Crows, The Roots, Guster, Ben Folds, and Gym Class Heroes.
 It was organized by the Campus Programming Board, who have changed the name to "Bishop Bash," in an attempt to create more campus pride.
-Bishop Bash has hosted multiple different styled events, including Drake Bell, Bo Burnham, and most recently, in 2017, The Mowgli's and NeverShoutNever.

 A rock next to Hayes Hall has been part of the residential campus for the last 50 years, and students continually repaint it with graffiti and slogans.